suguruwataru/alpha-gamma/README.md

 white is, what the redest red is, etc. so that newer software and devices that take sRGB into account can more accurately store or recreate the color.

-I will not put more details in the sRGB standard in this document, and wish that you never need to implement conversion between sRGB and [linear sRGB](#linear-srgb-colorspace) yourself.
+I will go into the details of the sRGB standard in this document, because you generally never need to implement conversion between sRGB and [linear sRGB](#linear-srgb-colorspace) yourself.

 ## Importance of the sRGB colorspace